jchatel/quickmail-next-docs/deliverability/maximizing-email-deliverability-in-quickmail.md

 Auto-warmer is back in QuickMail, but it's only currently available to inboxes purchased from us.

-Here's how it works: QuickMail Autowarmer
+Here's how it works: [QuickMail Autowarmer](https://help.quickmail.com/deliverability/quickmail-auto-warmer/)

 In the meantime, users can also warm up for free at Mailflow.io.
-To get started, sign up for an account at [Mailflow.io](http://Mailflow.io) and follow this guide: [How does the auto-warmer work?](https://help.mailflow.io/article/414-how-to-use-the-auto-warmer-feature)
+To get started, sign up for an account at [Mailflow.io](http://Mailflow.io) and follow this guide: [How does Mailflow's auto-warmer work?](https://help.quickmail.com/deliverability/auto-warmer-for-non-quickmail-inboxes/)

 If you have a paid subscription with QuickMail, reach out to us to increase your daily auto-warmer limits.